 The two grilled toasts looked for four people… The amount of food can vary depending on the establishment – if you’re like us and eat little, ask how they serve before you order, this way you’ll avoid paying more than you eat.

 When Margarida arrived, she showed us the apartment.
 The first impressions were very good – the apartment was very pretty, like in the photos and Margarida gave us a warm welcome.
-She gave us tips about the city, the restaurants, the places where we could have fun and the most important point for the first day – where we could buy groceries.
-There were so many things to do in Lisbon.
+She gave us tips about the things to do in Lisbon, the restaurants, the places where we could have fun and the most important point for the first day – where we could buy groceries.
+There were so many things to do in Lisbon and so little time!

-After shopping for groceries, we spent the evening doing dinner and because we were tired, we went to bed early so that we were ready for the next day.
+After shopping for groceries, we spent the evening making dinner and because we were tired, we went to bed early so that we were ready for the next day.

 Day 2: São Jorge Castle and discovering Lisbon in the tram nº 28